7digital/XsdToObject/README.md

 XsdToObject
 ===========

-Parse a set of XSD documents and product C# object code.
+Parse a set of XSD documents and produce C# source code.